Sunday, 17 June 2007

 We descended the stairs and took a pedestrian tunnel beside the bar to the bottom of town.

-Once out in the country again we had the pleasure of a laden cherry tree beside the road, from which we took a modest few, not being in great need as we had been yesterday.
+Once out in the country again we had the pleasure of a laden cherry tree beside the road, from which we took a modest few, not being in the same great need as we had been yesterday.

 It was easy walking, gently downhill, and in due course we came to the Pont Julien, which is now a footbridge but had previously done service for two thousand years as part of the Via Domitia, the great Roman trade route between Italy and Spain.
 It looked as solid as ever.